Mechanics and Multiphysics of Materials Lab: PhD students (advised theses and collaborations) and master students (Laurea Specialistica/Magistrale)

 PAST COLLABORATIONS

 Alain Boldini.
 While he was a PhD student within Maurizio Porfiri's Dynamical Systems Laboratory we collaborated on modelling the actuation response of ionic polymer metal composites.
-Post-doc at New York University.
-Email: ab7825@nyu.edu Link to Google Scholar
+Now (April 2025) he holds an assistant professor position at the Department of Mechanical Engineering of the New York Institute of Technology.
+Email: aboldini@nyit.edu Link to Google Scholar

 Youngsu Cha.
 While he was a PhD student within Maurizio Porfiri's Dynamical Systems Laboratory we collaborated on modelling the sensing response of ionic polymer metal composites.
-Associate Professor at Korea University.
+Now (April 2025) he holds an associate professor position at Korea University.
 Email: ys02@korea.ac.kr Link to Google Scholar

 Emilio Martínez-Pañeda.
 Collaborated on implementation and application of distortion gradient plasticity.
-Associate Professor at Imperial College London.
+Now (April 2025) he is an associate professor of Engineering Science at University of Oxford.
 Email: mail@empaneda.com Link to Google Scholar

 Ornella Mattei.
 Collaborated on modelling the flexure of sandwich beams.
-Assistant Professor at San Francisco State University.
+Now (April 2025) she holds an assistant professor position at San Francisco State University.
 Email: mattei@sfsu.edu Link to Google Scholar

 Adel Shams.
 While he was a PhD student within Maurizio Porfiri's Dynamical Systems Laboratory we collaborated on modelling syntactic foams through micromechanics.
 Link to Google Scholar